Exploring San Bruno Mountain’s Saddle and Bog Trails | Brisbane

 San Bruno Mountain | 555 Guadalupe Canyon Pkwy, Brisbane, CA

-This field trip is a winter staple so let’s start with an easy walk around the saddle and bog with East Bay and San Francisco views.
-It features grasslands, mono-cultures of gorse, a eucalyptus forest, the headwaters of Colma Creek, and a rare upland wetland.
+This field trip is a first-of-the-year winter staple so let’s start with an easy walk around the saddle and bog with East Bay and San Francisco views.
+The saddle features grasslands, monocultures of gorse, a eucalyptus forest, the headwaters of Colma Creek, and a rare upland wetland.
 Several past restoration projects offer vivid examples of success and failure and are worth discussing.

-There is a $6 (cash or credit/debit card) for park admission payable at the ranger kiosk.
-Meet in the main lot just past the kiosk.
-Heavy rain postpones to January 26.
+There is a $6 fee (cash or credit/debit card) for park admission payable at the pay station.
+Meet in the main parking lot which is visible from the kiosk.
+Heavy rainpostpones to January 25.

 For questions, call or text Doug at 415-269-9967 or email firstname.lastname@example.org